 Have you heard about the newest trend sweeping the country?
-Yep, hot chocolate bombs!
+Yep, hot chocolate bombs, sometimes called hot cocoa bombs.

 Is anyone else noticing that beyond the homesteading trends of no yeast breads and sourdough starters, most of this years trends seem to be beverage based?
 Dalgona, whipped hot chocolate and now hot chocolate bombs (aka cocoa bombs), thanks to Tik Tok.

-Of course you can buy them, but why when they are so easy to make and also so fun!
+Of course you can buy them at the grocery store or farmer’s market, but why when they are so easy to make and also so fun!
+Perfect for Christmas, Valentine’s Day or just a fun gift for friends.

 What is a Hot Chocolate Bomb?

-No, they are not like bath bombs- because I know that is your first question.
+No, they are not like a bath bomb- because I know that is your first question.
 You can certainly put one if your bath, but you’ll just be soaking in chocolate.

 It is a hollow chocolate ball filled with dry hot cocoa powder and marshmallows and then typically decorated to look all pretty and beautiful.

-Simply place one in a mug and pour hot milk over the top and BOOM, it melts into the most decadent and rich cup of hot cocoa you can imagine.
+Simply place a chocolate sphere in a mug and pour hot milk over the top and BOOM, chocolate melts into the most decadent and rich cup of hot cocoa you can imagine.

 They are fun for the kiddos because they are just plain magical and also great to give as gifts.